hamano/lb/README.md

 ## Usage

-lb have setup sub-command that preparing for benchmark.
+lb have setup sub-command that preparing for benchmarking.

 ### Setup subcommand